|

 Pulla bread shown here with a top view angle.

-This Pulla recipe yields a cardamom- infused bread.
-For that reason, it has a nice touch of fresh, bright flavor that is noticeable yet so subtle.
+Pulla bread is a recipe native to Finland that yields a cardamom- infused bread.
+It has a nice touch of fresh, bright flavor that is noticeable yet so subtle.

 If you have not tried cardamom before, this recipe is a perfect way to get introduced to it.
 This introduces you to the pleasing, and unique flavor profile of cardamom spice.